How to Protect Your Business from Hackers

 We have a full list of tutorials that show you how to enable 2FA on multiple online services; click here to view them.

 System Protection Software

 Antivirus software is a great way to handle malware and computer viruses.
-We recommend that you have some sort of antivirus software on your Windows computer.
+We recommend that you have some antivirus software on your Windows computer.
 If you are using MacBooks, simply ensuring that your software is up to date can be sufficient.
-You may want to consider purchasing a corporate antivirus package from a top-rated antivirus company such as Total AV, McAfee, Norton, BitDefender, or Avast to prevent viruses & malware from breaching your system.
+You may consider purchasing a corporate antivirus package from a top-rated antivirus company such as Total AV, McAfee, Norton, BitDefender, or Avast to prevent viruses & malware from breaching your system.

 Regular Security Checks